Predicting Stellar Rotation Periods Using XGBoost: Results

 \section{Results}

 In \cref{tab:xgb-best-params}, we present the results of the parameter optimisation carried out in iterations 1 and 2.
-As far as the hyperparameters are concerned, we highlight the following points by comparing the results of \cref{tab:xgb-best-params} with the original grid of \cref{sec:experimental-design}: \begin{itemize} \item \texttt{colsample\_bytree} \begin{itemize} \item[ \textbullet] In iteration 1, the optimal value was $2/3$ for the models built with the largest data sets (DS0 to DS2) and $1/2$ for the remaining models (DS3 to DS6); thus, with the exception of DS2, fewer variables were randomly subsampled as the number of predictors decreased; \item[ \textbullet] In iteration 2, the tendency to reduce the number of randomly sampled variables with smaller sets remained. \end{itemize} \item \texttt{eta} \begin{itemize} \item[ \textbullet] In the first iteration, it remained below 0.05, with 0.03 being the most common value; so, smaller values were prioritised; this came at the cost of longer convergence times and the risk of overfitting, so we relied on \texttt{gamma} for a more conservative approach; \item[ \textbullet] In iteration 2, the most common learning rate value was 0.02, and in two situations the best value was 0.01. \end{itemize} \item \texttt{gamma} \begin{itemize} \item[ \textbullet] In iteration 1, it was equal to 10 in three models, imposing the most conservative constraint of the options offered --- this happened for both the highest (\num{0.05}) and lowest (\num{0.01}) optimal values of the learning rate; \item[ \textbullet] In the second iteration, it was either equal to 1 or 5, since the constraints imposed on the models were typically less conservative than in the previous case. \end{itemize} \item \texttt{max\_depth} \begin{itemize} \item[ \textbullet] In iteration 1, it was always equal to 7, which is the maximum value offered by the grid; \item[ \textbullet] Iteration 2 offered cases with higher values (8 and 9) and, except for DS1 and DS2 models, 9 was the best value; it was never equal to 7. \end{itemize} \item \texttt{min\_child\_weight} \begin{itemize} \item[ \textbullet] In the first iteration, the most common value was 10 and the minimum value was 5; therefore, highly regularised models were generated, with smaller trees than when this hyperparameter was equal to 1 (the default value) --- this limited a possible perfect fit for some observations, but made the models less prone to overfitting; \item[ \textbullet] In the second iteration, similarly to the previous case, DS0 was the model with the highest degree of regularisation; the most common value remained 10, and with it the trend towards models with smaller trees. \end{itemize} \item \texttt{subsample} \begin{itemize} \item[\phantom{-}] It was equal or close to 1 in both iterations, and so regular boosting was prioritised, despite the range of values suitable for stochastic boosting available in the grid. \end{itemize} \end{itemize}
+As far as the hyperparameters are concerned, we highlight the following points by comparing the results of \cref{tab:xgb-best-params} with the original grid of \cref{sec:experimental-design}: \begin{itemize} \item \texttt{colsample\_bytree} \begin{itemize} \item[ \textbullet] In iteration 1, the optimal value was $1/2$ or less for all the models except DS0; thus, in the data sets comprising less predictors, fewer variables were randomly subsampled ; \item[ \textbullet] In iteration 2, the tendency to reduce the number of randomly sampled variables with smaller sets remained. \end{itemize} \item \texttt{eta} \begin{itemize} \item[ \textbullet] In the first iteration, $\eta$ remained below 0.05, with 0.02 being the most common value; so, smaller values were prioritised; this came at the cost of longer convergence times and the risk of overfitting, so we relied on \texttt{gamma} for a more conservative approach; \item[ \textbullet] In iteration 2, the most common learning rate value was 0.02, and only in one situation was the best value 0.03. \end{itemize} \item \texttt{gamma} \begin{itemize} \item[ \textbullet] In iteration 1, $\gamma$ was equal to 5 or 10 in three models, imposing the most conservative constraint of the options offered --- this happened for the lowest (0.02) optimal value of the learning rate; nevertheless, this lowest $\eta$ value also correlated with the low $\gamma$ value of 1 in four models; this suggests, as expected, that the optimal values for these hyperparameters are also dependent on the data set in question and the values of the other hyperparameters; \item[ \textbullet] In the second iteration, $\gamma$ was observed to vary between 0 and 5, with 3 being the most common value; in DS5, no constraints were applied to the model, and in no case was the most conservative value of 10 imposed. \end{itemize} \item \texttt{max\_depth} \begin{itemize} \item[ \textbullet] In iteration 1, it was always equal to 7, which is the maximum value offered by the grid; \item[ \textbullet] Iteration 2 offered cases with higher values (8 and 9) and, except for the DS1, DS2, and DS4 models, 9 was the best value. \end{itemize} \item \texttt{min\_child\_weight} \begin{itemize} \item[ \textbullet] In the first iteration, the most common value was 20 and the minimum value was 10; therefore, highly regularised models were generated, with smaller trees than when this hyperparameter was equal to 1 (the default value) --- this limited a possible perfect fit for some observations, but made the models less prone to overfitting and compensated for smaller values of $\eta$ and $\gamma$; \item[ \textbullet] In the second iteration, DS1, DS2, and DS3 were the models with the highest degree of regularisation; the most common values were 15 and 20, and with them the trend towards models with smaller trees. \end{itemize} \item \texttt{subsample} \begin{itemize} \item[\phantom{-}] It was equal or close to 1.0 (never below 0.90) in both iterations, and so regular boosting was prioritised, despite the range of values suitable for stochastic boosting available in the grid. \end{itemize} \end{itemize}